 During the king tide period, water levels are higher than average, which can cause massive flooding.

-Higher than-predicted tides are expected around the following dates :
+Higher than-predicted tides are expected around the following dates in 2024 :

 August 30 - September 2